SmilingOwl/Realm-of-You/README.md

 ## Target Audience
 **Realm Of You** is targeted for players from any gender and over the age of 12.

-For more information, consult the Game Design Document!
+For more information, consult the [Game Design Document](https://github.com/SmilingOwl/Realm-of-You/blob/master/Game%20Design%20Document.pdf).

 ## Screenhots